Dog Psychology, Behaviour & Training

 The faster the tail wags is a good indication of heightened emotions such as over-excitement, anger, and confusion.
 This can also highlight excessive anxiety and fear, specifically if it's only the tip wagging.
 If the tail is likely to be uncurled when the dog is relaxed, then the tighter the curl when they're not relaxed is a good indication of the amount of tension involved with their emotions.

-This doesn't mean the right side is good and the left side is bad because a dog which is showing unwanted behaviour can have their tail to the right, remember its positive and negative.
+This doesn't mean the right side is good and the left side is bad, because a dog which is showing unwanted behaviour can have their tail to the right, remember it is positive and negative.
 Dogs without tails will show similarities through quick flicks of the relevant ears.

 A higher wag usually indicates excitement, whereas a low wag usually indicates confusion, although the closer the tip is getting to the body would usually indicate a fear level, whilst wagging or still.